 With Summer coming very soon (on Sunday in fact), and Father’s Day on the same day this weekend looks to be an eventful one for us all.

-Financially the week has seen the Nortel CEO Mike Z. standing in front of a group of Canadian politicians and saying, “It simply wasn’t feasible to pay severance,” , you have to respect his chutzpah, but when he started saying he might not get his sweetheart pension, I think he lost all credibility.
-With the CPI at 0.1% we are in interesting areas where allegedly our prices are not rising, yet the price of food is up 7.1% over 12 months, so the numbers are actually hiding a big issue (i.e. the poor and fixed income folks dealing with huge food price increases).
-Evidently this means our interest rates may stay as low as they are for a while longer, which is just wild (IMHO).
+Financially the week has seen the Nortel CEO Mike Z. standing in front of a group of Canadian politicians and saying, “It simply wasn’t feasible to pay severance,” , you must respect his chutzpah, but when he started saying he might not get his sweetheart pension, he lost all credibility.
+Despite the CPI being at 0.1%, the reality is that our food prices have increased by a staggering 7.1% over the past year, which is a major concern for low and fixed-income individuals.
+This issue cannot be overlooked, and must be addressed.
+Given the current situation, it’s likely that interest rates will remain low for a considerable amount of time, which is quite astounding in my opinion.

 Financial Blogging Views